My Time In Wassaic

 I wanted to start by talking about this idea that you mentioned in your pre-interview questionnaire: Farah Jasmine Griffin's idea of being “not willing to forget or wholly forgive America’s historical transgressions,” but being devoted to “helping this nation 'achieve' itself.”
 Can you say more about how the idea of America “achieving itself” plays into your practice, whether as a dancer, poet, or choreographer?

-The issue that I think of in my work is the fact that we don't accept our history.
+This is an issue that I think of when creating — the fact that we don't accept our history.
 That people like to think of it as something that was so long ago, and nobody wants to talk about it.
 So when I make work, I'm making work to talk about things that people don't want to talk about.
 Maybe if we put it in a different light, if we put it in art, through dance, through poetry — in places where people don't expect to have the world in their face — then maybe that’ll open up someone's sense of thinking.
 America achieving itself means America achieving the American Dream.
-That can't happen the way that America’s set up right now, because the American dream has to be for everyone.
-And right now it's not.
+That can't happen the way that America’s set up right now, because the American Dream has to be for everyone.
+And it's not.

 You work as a dancer, choreographer, and a poet.
 Do you feel like those are all mediums that allow you to work towards that same project?
 Or do you feel like each of those is doing something slightly different?

 I feel like choreographing and writing definitely do that.
 Because I'm creating.
-I'm choosing the topics, I’m choosing the content, I'm consciously writing the work, consciously making the pieces, consciously picking the sound scores.
-Those are great.
-It’s like the Nina Simone quote, that “it's an artist's duty, as far as I'm concerned, is to reflect the times.”
+I'm choosing the topics, I’m choosing the content, I'm consciously writing the work, consciously making the pieces, consciously picking the sound scores, I always think of the Nina Simone quote, that “An artist's duty, as far as I'm concerned, is to reflect the times.”
 That’s what I’m doing — I'm constantly expressing my reality and my experiences through choreographed movement and poetry — the medium doesn’t prohibit the work.

-Dance-wise: I also dance for other people.
-The two companies that I dance for, Putty Dance Project and FlyGround, are companies that are based around social political work.
-So I'm also learning a lot from other black women — Lauren Putty White and Lela Aisha Jones — who are making work that is social political, that's on some of the same issues that I'm trying to make work about.
+Dance-wise: I dance for other people as well as myself.
+I currently dance for Putty Dance Project and FlyGround.
+Dancing for Putty Dance Project and FlyGround is great, I'm learning a lot from other black women — Lauren Putty White and Lela Aisha Jones — who are making work that is social political, that's on some of the same issues that I'm trying to make work about.
 It’s really inspiring.

 And what has it been like collaborating with primarily visual artists while here, rather than with dancers and poets?

 It's been really great.
-I've been collaborating with Nyugen Smith, as well as Christian and Marissa.
-Nyugen’s work focuses on the effects of colonization and the spirit, so he's been a great director.
+I've been collaborating with Nyugen Smith, as well as Christian Berman and Marisa Adesman.
+Nyugen is a great director.
 He has a very clear vision, and it's easy for him to direct me — I have free range to do and move as I want, but within the context of what he's asking me to do.
-Whereas with Christian and Marissa, I choreographed a piece for their video project for one of their scenes.
-They just told me what the scene was about, gave me the props that they wanted me to use, and after that it was pretty much all me.
-So I don't think that there's a huge difference between collaborating with visual artists and collaborating with performing artists.
+With Christian and Marissa, I choreographed a piece for their video project, as well as improvised based on what the scene entailed.
+I don't think that there's a huge difference between collaborating with visual artists and collaborating with performing artists.
 I think the difference would be in collaborating within someone's idea as opposed to collaborating and creating an idea.

 And do you feel equally comfortable with both processes?

 Yeah, for sure.
-I only collaborated in terms of creating a piece with one other person at a residency in Miami.
+I have only collaborated in terms of creating a piece with one other person — Rashidi Lewis — at a residency in Miami.
 We spent about a week at Dr. Michael Krop Senior High School, creating and setting work together.
 That was a really great experience.